mjsamadi/CaseStudy-FinTech/README.md

 Trulioo has 337 Employees.[12]

-Trulioo has around 450 Customers, with avarage annual price $220K [13].
+Trulioo has around 450 Customers, with an average annual price $220K [13].

 ## 4.2.
 Result evaluation
 Suggested core metrices to evaluate active companies in identity verification listed as: